uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Prior to 1970, school textbooks across the country depicted Aboriginal peoples as being either savage warriors or onlookers who were irrelevant to the more important history of Canada: the story of European settlement.
 Beginning in the 1980s, the history of Aboriginal people was sometimes cast in a more positive light, but the poverty and social dysfunction in Aboriginal communities were emphasized without any historical context to help students understand how or why these happened.
-This has left most Canadians with the view that Aboriginal people were and are to blame for the situations in which they find<!--x-->
-themselves, as though there were no external causes.
+This has left most Canadians with the view that Aboriginal people were and are to blame for the situations in which they find <!-- page 293 -->themselves, as though there were no external causes.
 Aboriginal peoples have therefore been characterized as a social and economic problem that must be solved.

 By the 1990s, textbooks emphasized the role of Aboriginal peoples as protestors, advocating for rights.